jsncmgs1/spotify_ex/README.md

 This wrapper covers the [Spotify Web API](https://developer.spotify.com/web-api/endpoint-reference/).

-Follow that link, on the left you'll notice they have the API broken into sections, such as Artists, Albums, Playlists, etc. This wrapper does its best to keep endpoints in modules mapped to their corresponding section, however Spotify duplicates many of its endpoints.
+Follow that link.
+On the left you'll notice they have the API broken into sections such as Artists, Albums, Playlists, etc. This wrapper does its best to keep endpoints in modules mapped to their corresponding section, however Spotify duplicates many of its endpoints.
 For example, there's an endpoint to get an artist's albums that's listed under both Artists and Albums.
-The endpoints are not duplicated in this wrapper, so if you don't see an endpoint, it's a module that's also related to that endpoint i.e, if you don't see that endpoint in the `Artist` module, check `Albums`.
+The endpoints are not duplicated in this wrapper, so if you don't see an endpoint, it's a module that's also related to that endpoint: i.e, if you don't see that endpoint in the `Artist` module, check `Albums`.

 These duplicate endpoints may get aliased in the future to have a 1-1 mapping